wmo-im/wis2box-training/documentation/docs/practical-sessions/datasets-with-access-control.md

 Make sure you are connected to the MQTT broker of your wis2box instance using MQTT Explorer.
 You can use the public credentials `everyone/everyone` to connect to the broker.

-Ensure you have a web browser open with the wis2box-webapp for your instance by going to `http://<your-host>/wis2box-webapp`.
+Ensure you have a web browser open with the wis2box-webapp for your instance by going to `http://YOUR-HOST/wis2box-webapp`.

-## Exercise 1: create a new dataset with data policy 'recommended'
+## Create a new dataset with data policy 'recommended'

 Go to the 'dataset editor' page in the wis2box-webapp and create a new dataset.
 Use the same centre-id as in the previous practical sessions and use the template='surface-weather-observations/synop'.